 3. Warehouse Workflows

-Warehouse workflows are a type of warehouse automation that orchestrates different processes and helps you reduce operational time and costs.
+Warehouse workflows are a type of automation that orchestrates different processes and helps you reduce operational time and costs.
 They allow you to automatically execute a series of tasks using a specific trigger.
-These tasks include creating tasks and reminders to workers, sending automatic customer emails after receipt of cargo, verifying the completion of tasks, etc. You can also create multiple branches according to the result of tasks or certain conditions.
+These include creating tasks and reminders to workers, sending automatic customer emails after receipt of cargo, verifying the completion of tasks, etc. You can also create multiple branches according to the result of tasks or certain conditions.
+This essentially frees up human resources for strategy and customer relationships.

 4. Automatic Guided Vehicles (AGVs)